Central Orsha-Khingan Red Banner National Guard District: Red Army service: 192nd Rifle Division (Second Formation)

 The second formation of the 192nd Rifle Division was formed on 20 May 1943, as part of the Western Front.
 The 192nd Rifle Division was established by merging the 64th Division (Second formation) and 112th independent Rifle Brigade.
 The division was formed in the vicinity of the village of Svinoroyka, Sychevsky district, Smolensk Oblast.

-Since 7 August 1943, the division took part in offensive battles for the villages of Rysava, Rechitsa, Terentyevo, Nikolskoye, Shimeni and Yushkovo of the Smolensk region during the Smolensk operation, as part of the 68th Army of the Western Front.
+Since 7 August 1943, the division has taken part in offensive battles for the villages of Rysava, Rechitsa, Terentyevo, Nikolskoye, Shimeni and Yushkovo of the Smolensk region during the Smolensk operation, as part of the 68th Army of the Western Front.
 On September 25, 1943, the division distinguished itself during the Battle of Smolensk, when the city was retaken from the Germans.
 From October 1943 to 28 January 1944 - in active defense at the turn of Rossosna - Bobrov.

 Since 23 April it became subordinate to the 31st Army as part of the 3rd Belorussian Front and took up defense at the Olkhovka, Osinstroy line.